scholzj/kafka-enablement-2020/ocp-upgrade/README.md

 ## Requirements

-This demo expects you to have an OCP cluster with OCP 3.11 or higher.
+This lab expects you to have an OCP cluster with OCP 3.11 or higher.
 Normally it is executed against OCP 4 running on AWS.
 It expects to be executed against the namespace `myproject`